 - Mitigated Risk -The powerful data engine from Summize provides instant intelligent summaries to highlight risk and potential cost savings across a business' contract portfolio.

 - Customisable Playbook - Summize allows users to generate custom clauses for even the most unique contracts.
 Business' playbook is incorporated into the Microsoft Word Add-In with all edits recorded.

 - Improved Decision-Making - Summize provides an interactive dashboard of all your contracts.
 Acting as a snapshot of your contract portfolio, with actionable intelligence at your fingertips, create a summary of your business' tasks, risks, and rates.

 - Enhanced Collaboration - By integrating into the products and tools that you already know and love, Summize reduces friction and maximises adoption by creating a workspace where legal users and the wider business can work effectively together on contractual tasks.

 The short answer is yes, especially if you find one that works alongside your team and systems.
 However, it is important to scope out the right technology for you.

 , legal teams can store and analyse their contracts at the click of a button.
 The instant summaries created for each contract allow users to view every clause and manage legal risk effectively.
-And business users can be added to allow other colleagues or shareholders to immediately view their contracts and your team’s advice.And that’s Summize’s ultimate guide to contract audits!
+You can add colleagues or shareholders to view their contracts and your team’s advice immediately.And that’s Summize’s ultimate guide to contract audits!